US$ 1950pp

 Online Trip Briefing

 The online briefing will clear all your doubts about the trek, including things to bring (equipment checklist) for the hike, the itinerary details, and what you can expect on the trails.
-As soon as you complete the booking, we will email you the available date and time for the trek/expedition briefing.
-Please note that we conduct trip briefing only once either online or in person.
+As soon as you complete the booking, we will email you the available dates and times for the trek briefing, and once we receive your essential documents, we will conduct the online trek briefing.

 Comprehensive Overview